 Where worst case unwanted emissions levels are used: This could be for example where the level used in the analysis based on the worst performing device either from measurements or other documentation.
 This is likely to lead to the most conservative results and most pessimistic outcome.
 In this case it is unlikely that additional sensitivity analysis would show much (if any) variation in the results.
 However, this could depend on the certainty of the worst-case values and if there is some chance / probability that some devices could have higher levels than the worst case analysed.

 Where the best case unwanted emission levels are used: For example, was the level used in the analysis based on the lowest levels (best performing) of unwanted emissions from devices.
 This is likely to lead to the more optimistic results.
-I this case additional sensitivity analysis could look at a couple / of different levels different levels of unwanted emissions and see what the variation on results are.
+In this case additional sensitivity analysis could look at a couple / of different levels different levels of unwanted emissions and see what the variation on results are.

 Where average case or a statistical distribution of unwanted emission levels are used: This for example could be where there is a distribution in the level of unwanted emissions from devices, and either an average or a statistical distribution was used in the analysis.
 In this case, additional sensitivity could look at could vary the average level of the distribution then re-run the analysis to see what the impact on results are.

-It is noted that in may be desirable to vary different input assumptions in relations to unwanted emissions to check the sensitivity of the results.
+It is noted that it may be desirable to vary different input assumptions in relations to unwanted emissions to check the sensitivity of the results.
 It is also noted that this may part of a broader sensitivity analysis on looking at other parameters in the study not directly related to unwanted emissions.

 There could be some additional factors that ECC groups may wish to consider in its sensitivity analysis regarding spurious emissions.
 These could be: